WesUnwin/redux-rest-client/README.md

 ### Sorting
 The list of records inside each rest client are sorted by _id by default.
 In ascending order (larger _id later in the array).
-You can customize the order of records are stored by using setSortFunction(function).
+You can customize the order of how records are stored by using setSortFunction(function).

 The default sort function is:
 ```